Canon RF 35mm F1.4 L VCM Lens Review

 Every lens is a compromise, and reasons for designing a lens with uncorrected geometric distortion include lower cost, smaller size, lighter weight, reduced complexity, and improved correction of aberrations not software correctable.
 Geometric distortion can be corrected, including in-camera, using software and a correction profile, and once properly corrected, it is no longer a differentiator between lenses.
 However, the stretching required for correction can affect the final image quality.
 Base your evaluation on the corrected image quality.

 When the diaphragm is narrowed, point light sources will show a sunstar effect (diffraction spikes).
 Each blade is responsible, via diffraction, for creating two points of the star effect.
 If the blades are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two blades share in creating a single pair of points.
 The blades of an odd blade count aperture are not opposing, and the result is that each blade creates its own two points.
 This lens's 11-blade count times two points means 22-point star effects.
-Generally, the more a lens diaphragm is stopped down, the larger and better shaped the sunstars tend to be, and this lens should produce beautiful 22-point stars.
+Generally, the more a lens diaphragm is stopped down, the larger and better shaped the sunstars tend to be, and this lens produces beautiful 22-point stars.

 Canon RF 35mm F1.4 L VCM Lens Design